0DmytroPoliak0/hotel-booking-website/README.md

 # Hotel Booking Website

-A comprehensive hotel booking website built using HTML, CSS, and JavaScript.
+A comprehensive hotel booking website built using HTML, CSS, Java and JavaScript.
 This project is designed to provide a seamless booking experience for users, including features such as user registration, booking management, and contact forms.

 ## Features
 - **User Registration and Login:** Secure user authentication and account management.